ICI3D/ICI3D.github.io/daidd/rfa.md

 **Students and researchers with a demonstrated interest in infectious disease research are encouraged to apply.
 Applicants with a good grounding in statistics and experience with data collection will be preferred.
 This workshop is not intended for those with substantial prior experience in dynamical modeling.**

 The course registration fee is ZAR 2,500.
-A small number of scholarships are available for Clinic participants based at African institutions.
+A small number of scholarships are available for Clinic participants.
 All participants must have access to high-speed internet for the duration of the Clinic.

 The application process for the Clinic is competitive. **The deadline for receipt of applications is 2 November 2020.** Incomplete applications will not be considered.